emersonmellado/nodebcjan6_2020/browserapi.md

 console.log(paragraph.innerText); // This is a great text to get using JavaScript

-paragraph.innerText = 'JavaScript in browsers is amazing';
+let newParagraph = paragraph.innerText = 'JavaScript in browsers is amazing';

-console.log(paragraph.innerText); // JavaScript in browsers is amazing
+console.log(newParagraph); // JavaScript in browsers is amazing
 ```

 * In this example we get the content text from the paragraph using `paragraph.innerText`